 Hi.
 My name is Jason Weill (pronounced “while”).
-I build open source software for Project Jupyter at AWS.
-In my spare time, I visualize election data and advocate for more housing.
+I’m a software engineer on a career break since December 2024.
+I visualize election data and advocate for more housing.
 I’ve also written a book on personal finance.

 See articles for past articles.